restic/restic/doc/FAQ.md

 FAQ
 ===

-This ist the list of Frequently Asked Questions for restic.
+This is the list of Frequently Asked Questions for restic.

 `restic check` reports packs that aren't referenced in any index, is my repository broken?
 ------------------------------------------------------------------------------------------